Annual Course Schedule

 Some of our courses are discipline-specific, while others target the different needs of native and non-native speakers of English.
 Our short courses build upon one another; this modular design enables students to create a program of study that will address their individual needs.

 All students enrolled in a graduate degree program at U of T are eligible to register.
-Since demand exceeds supply, we request that students take any given course only once a year, with the exception of the proposal writing courses which may be taken in both the spring and the fall.
+Since demand exceeds supply, we request that students take any given course only once a year, with the exception of the proposal writing courses which may be taken in both the Spring and the Fall.

 To remain up-to-date on registration information, please join our Listserv.

-Registration & attendance policies
+Registration & Attendance Policies

 Full course titles can be found immediately below the chart.
 Some courses are division specific, as indicated in the course title and/or description.
 The divisional breakdown is as follows: Division 1 – Humanities, Division 2 – Social Sciences, Division 3 – Physical Sciences, and Division 4 – Life Sciences.

-MaySeptemberOctober/November January February/March
+May/JuneAugustSeptemberOctober/November January February/March

 CIHR